3than0ls/PyAdSkipper/README.md

 `Create Shortcut` - `Yes` or `No` - If set to `Yes`, a new desktop shortcut will be created (and possibly override the previous one) in the desktop folder.
 If set to no, shortcut deletion be stopped, but the current desktop shortcut will not be deleted.

+# Uninstalling
+To uninstall, simply ensure that the script (`PyAdScript.exe`) is not running.
+You can shut it down using the GUI or using task manager.
+Then, ensure that the GUI (`PyAdSkipper.exe`) is not running.
+Finally, delete the local directory/folder that these two are contained in.
+If you try to delete the folder (or try to delete the executables themselves) while they are running, Windows will prevent them from being deleted.

 # Packages and Python version
 PyAdSkipper runs on Python 3.8, and uses Pipenv to manage dependencies PyAdSkipper relies on `pywin32` for interaction with handles to the Spotify window, and `psutil` to get information about running processes.